Rydra/melange/docs/components/consumers.md

 As summarized on top of this article, the `MessageDispatcher` component/class is the responsible to:

 1. Start the polling loop to get new messages through the `MessagingBackend`.
-2. Deserialize the message with the appropriate `MessageSerializer`.
+2. Deserialize the message with the appropriate `Serializer`.
 3. Pass the message to the consumers that accept it for further processing.
 4. Acknowledge the message.